-You may receive emails from websites that try to trick you into sending money or providing your personal information.
+Warning: You may receive emails from websites that try to trick you into sending money or providing your personal information.
 You may be asked to pay for forms and information about immigration procedures, all of which are available free on the Department of State website, travel.state.gov, or through U.S. embassy or consulate websites.
 Additionally, organizations or websites may try to steal your money by charging fees for DV-related services.
 If you send money to one of these non-government organizations or websites, you will likely never see it again.
 Also, do not send personal information to these websites, as it may be used for identity fraud/theft.

-These deceptive emails may come from people pretending to be affiliated with the Kentucky Consular Center or the Department of State.
-Remember that the U.S. government has never sent emails to notify individuals they have been selected, and there are no plans to use email for this purpose for the DV-2022 program.
-The Department of State will never ask you to send money by mail or by services such as Western Union.
+Deceptive emails may come from people pretending to be affiliated with the Kentucky Consular Center or the Department of State.
+Remember that the U.S. government has never sent emails to notify individuals they have been selected, and there are no plans to use email for this purpose for the DV-2023 program.
+The Department of State will never ask you to send money by mail or by services such as Western Union, although applications to USCIS for adjustments of status do require mailing a fee.
+Visit this site for more details on adjusting status.

-28. How many individuals will be selected for DV-2022?
+28. How many individuals will be selected for DV-2023?

-For DV-2022, 55,000 Diversity Visas are available.
-Because it is likely that some of the first 55,000 persons who are selected will not qualify for visas or not pursue their cases to visa issuance, more than 55,000 entries will be selected to try to ensure that all of the available DVs are issued.
-However, this also means there may not be a sufficient number of visas for all those selected.
+For DV-2023, 55,000 Diversity Visas are available.
+The Department of State selects more than 55,000 selectees to account for selectees who will not qualify for visas and those who will not pursue their cases to completion.
+This means there will not be a sufficient number of visas for all those selected.
+The Department does this to try to use as many of the 55,000 DVs as we can.

 You can check the E-DV website's Entrant Status Check to see if you have been selected for further processing and your place on the list.
-Interviews for the DV-2022 program will begin in October 2021 for selectees who have submitted all pre-interview paperwork and other information as requested in the notification instructions.
-Selectees who provide all required information will be informed of their visa interview appointment through the E-DV website's Entrant Status Check four to six weeks before the scheduled interviews with U.S. consular officers overseas.
+Interviews for the DV-2023 program will begin in October 2022 for selectees who have submitted all pre-interview paperwork and other information as requested in the notification instructions.
+Selectees whose applications have been fully processed and have been scheduled for a visa interview appointment will receive a notification to obtain details through the E-DV website's Entrant Status Check four to six weeks before the scheduled interviews with U.S. consular officers overseas.

 Each month, visas may be issued to those applicants who are eligible for issuance during that month, as long as visas are available.
 Once all of the 55,000 diversity visas have been issued, the program will end.
-Visa numbers could be finished before September 2022.
+Visa numbers could be finished before September 2023.
 Selected applicants who wish to apply for visas must be prepared to act promptly on their cases.
-Being randomly chosen as a selectee does not guarantee that you will receive a visa.
+Being randomly chosen as a selectee does not guarantee that you will receive a visa or even the chance to make a visa application or to schedule a visa interview.
 Selection merely means that you are eligible to apply for a Diversity Visa.
-If your rank number becomes eligible for final processing, you potentially may be issued a Diversity Visa.
+If your rank number becomes eligible for final processing, you may have the chance to make an application and potentially may be issued a Diversity Visa.
 A maximum of 55,000 visas may be issued to such applicants.